Secuter/SecuterYGOCustomCards/README.md

 # SecuterYGOCustomCards
 I've created a simple site on Github Pages to provide a quick preview of the cards.<br>
-It doesn't load all 1000+ card images right away on page load but only downloads the needed ones when an archetype is selected, depending on your connection speed it may take a bit if you click multiple archetypes quickly. :wink:
+It doesn't load all 1000+ card images right away on page load but only downloads the needed ones when an archetype is selected, it may take a bit if you click multiple archetypes quickly. :wink:

 Card preview site -> https://secuter.github.io/SecuterYGOCustomCards-search/